-The Skipper Large Sailboat online course is designed to teach you how to sail large sailboats (keelboats) that are 26ft or larger, nearshore, and in moderate conditions.
-Whether you are a beginner or intermediate sailor, you will learn all aspects of sailing large keelboats, including sail trim, navigation basics, electronics, and handling emergencies.
+The Skipper Large sailboat online sailing course is designed to teach you all the theory, knowledge, and strategies necessary to safely and competently sail large sailboats (keelboats) that are 26ft or larger, nearshore, and in moderate conditions.
+Optional practical training is available through our international instructor network.
+Whether you are a beginner or intermediate sailor, you simply must learn the theory and knowledge to sail large keelboats; including sail trim, navigation basics, electronics, and handling emergencies.

 By the end of this course, you will have a comprehensive understanding of how to sail larger boats, and you will have gained the knowledge necessary to confidently handle any situation that may arise while sailing in nearshore and moderate conditions.